GSUS2K/discord-status/README.md

 ## Install

-### For Users

 Get the latest release from the [GitHub Releases page](https://github.com/GSUS2K/discord-status/releases/latest).

 Download:

-- the Discord Status browser extension from the Chrome Web Store (link will be updated soon)
+- Chrome Web Store listing is coming soon.
+Until then, install manually from the release zip.
 - the Activity Status Companion app for your platform

 Then: